rmzelle/writing/docs/primer.rst

 CSL Infrastructure
 ^^^^^^^^^^^^^^^^^^

-To generate citations and bibliographies in any of the formats described above, a CSL-based reference manager needs:
+To generate citations and bibliographies in any of the supported formats described above, a CSL-based reference manager needs:

-- a **CSL style** describing a citation style.
+- a **CSL style**, which describes a citation style.

 - **item metadata**, which are the bibliographic details of the cited works.
 E.g., the item type (book), title ("Moby-Dick"), author (Herman Melville), etc.

 - **CSL locale files** and the desired **locale**.
-CSL has support for style localization.
-For example, a single CSL style can generate both "Doe and Smith.
-May 5, 1993."
-(US English) and "Doe und Smith.
-5. Mai 1993."
-(German).
-The locale files provide default localization data (e.g., translations of common terms like "in" and "and", date formats, and grammar preferences) for a wide selection of languages.
-Some CSL styles are set to a particular language, while others will use the provided **locale**.
+CSL styles rely on CSL locale files for default localization data (e.g., translations of common terms like "in" and "and", date formats, and grammar preferences).
+This allows styles to automatically localize based on the provided **locale**.
+For example, a single CSL style can produce both "Doe and Smith.
+May 5, 1993." (for US English) and "Doe und Smith.
+5. Mai 1993." (for German).
+Note that many styles in the CSL style repository, such as styles for journals that publish in a single language, are hard-coded to one particular language.

 - **citing details**.
-Many reference managers have word processor plugins so you can easily insert citations and bibliographies into manuscripts.
-Here, the item metadata is supplemented by details on how the items are cited in the manuscript (e.g., the order in which the items are cited, which items are cited together in a single citation, etc.).
+Citations often contain information beyond the item metadata.
+Such details include the order in which the items are cited in the document, which items are cited together in citations, and locators (to pinpoint a section within a larger work).

 - a **CSL processor**, which processes all the pieces listed above and generates the formatted citations and bibliographies.
-Zotero and Mendeley both use the open source JavaScript `citeproc-js <https://bitbucket.org/fbennett/citeproc-js/wiki/Home>`_ CSL processor.

 |csl-infrastructure|